 Do You Have To Use Distilled Water In a Humidifier?
 What About Boiled Water?

 To upkeep humidifier’s durability and excellent safety record, use only distilled/ demineralized water.
 It is the best water to use in a humidifier as there is less mineral accumulation that would cause safety and health hazard.
 However, most people would opt for boiled water instead of distilled water thinking it is the same thing.
 It is not.
 Distilled water is boiled until it turns to steam and cooled off to become water again.
 This effectively removes all mineral residues and any microorganisms.
-Boiling water will boil the water to 212 °F thus killing all the microbes.
-It will not remove minerals and other chemical contaminants.
+Boiling water to 212 °F will kill the microbes but it will not remove minerals and other chemical contaminants.
 So never use boiled water in a humidifier.